 Hospice truly is a “stepping stone to eternity,” explains volunteer Ed Ruhl.
-His beloved wife of nearly 65 years, Pat, died at Regional Hospice and Palliative Care’s (RHPC) Center for Comfort Care and Healing in January 2018.
+His beloved wife of nearly 65 years, Pat, died at Regional Hospice’s (RHPC) Center for Comfort Care and Healing in January 2018.

 The couple had been introduced to Regional Hospice many years ago, when friends invited them to a fundraising breakfast in Ridgefield.
 Both Ed and Pat were so moved by the speeches at the breakfast, that when their friends relocated, the Ruhl’s decided to sponsor an entire table and Pat became a member of the Ridgefield Chapter Fundraising Committee.
 Pat enjoyed planning for the annual breakfast and assembling the baskets that were raffled off.
 She became friendly with the others Committee members.

 Even before Ed retired, he was planning to use his financial skills and newly found “free time” to volunteer at certain institutions, and RHPC became one of them.
 Every Thursday for 11 years, he has been helping out in the office.
 He has developed friendships with the staff and says that the people drawn to hospice work are unique.

 When Pat’s cancer returned after an eight-year remission, the entire Ruhl family tried to do whatever they could to help her fight it.
 Ed was nicknamed “The Troublemaker” by the Danbury Hospital staff due to his endless, challenging questions.
 By the end of 2017, when the cancer had spread to her lungs, the family had to accept that none of them could save her.